iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 2.1.1
+- Added a few more instances of error handling.
+- Cleaned up some redundant text coloring.

 Version 2.1
 - Added highlighting of a COR rolls current total roll in the action result for "fancy rolls".
 - Added action results for item usage.